Spine Surgeons conducting surgery for Myofascial pain

 Surgical Treatment:

 • Spinal Fusion: In severe cases of lordosis that do not respond to conservative treatments, surgeons may recommend spinal fusion surgery.
-Namely, the procedure involves fusing the affected vertebrae together to stabilize the spine and correct the curvature.
+Namely, the procedure involves fusing the affected vertebrae to stabilize the spine and correct the curvature.

 • Osteotomy: In certain cases, where the curvature appears severe, a surgeon may perform an osteotomy.
 Primarily, this procedure removes a portion of the vertebrae and realigns the spine.